joe-lynch/ODPE/README.md

 - http://maude.cs.illinois.edu/w/index.php/The_Maude_System

-Please name the file to 'maude.linux64' for Linux \
+Please name the file to 'maude.linux64' for Linux.\
-Please name the file to 'maude.darwin64' for MacOS\
+Please name the file to 'maude.darwin64' for MacOS.\
 [See OPERATING SYSTEM]

 Ensure that you have made the file executable, for Linux you can do